gbaptista/ion/template.md

 Check out [Python on Raspberry Pi](https://www.raspberrypi.com/documentation/computers/os.html#python-on-raspberry-pi).

-To display Unicode emojis in the default [LXTerminal](https://github.com/lxde/lxterminal) of Raspberry Pi, you need to install a font that supports Unicode emojis:
+To display Unicode emojis in console terminals on a Raspberry Pi, you need to install a font that supports Unicode emojis:

 ```sh
 sudo apt-get install fonts-noto-color-emoji